jhandfield/FlightSimMonitor/README.md

 This project is actively in development - as of 3/1/2021, the library is capable of connecting to SimConnect and firing events on connect and disconnect, but little else.

 ## Roadmap
-Updated 3/1/2020
+Updated 3/2/2020
-* Implement simple data retrieval and monitoring from SimConnect via events
+* ~~Implement simple data retrieval and monitoring from SimConnect via events~~ 3/1/2021
-* Implement remote shipping of data and events
+* Implement additional options for logging / shipping flight data ** Disk (CSV, TSV, JSON, etc.)
-* ???
-* PROFIT
+** Network (Websocket)
+* Add additional data fields
+* Add additional flight events
+* Implement field setting capability